 The fresh threat intelligence from the breach attempt includes a revamped backdoor and an example of how the hackers are signing their malicious code using a legitimate certificate – a hallmark of advanced groups looking to avoid detection.

-TA505 is known for writing the Windows-based Locky ransomware that emerged in February 2016.
+TA505 has been linked with the distribution of Windows-based Locky ransomware that emerged in February 2016.
 At its height, Locky was one of the most common ransomware strains, employed in mass email campaigns for maximum return.
 It is estimated that over $200 million was paid out from Locky-fueled attacks in 2016 and 2017, said Allan Liska, a ransomware expert at threat-intelligence company Recorded Future.

 The new activity from TA505 is much narrower.